12 Fun Writing Prompts To Help Craft a Standout About Page in 2025

 12. What would people be surprised to know about you?

-journal with writing next to a red pen
+journal with writing next to a red pen following writing prompts for a website about page

-What to do with your About page brainstorm.
+What to do with your About Page brainstorm.

-First, put your notebook away.
+Now, put your notebook away.
 Let your writing sit for at least a day.
 Come back to it a day later, and simply read your responses — without judging.
 As you go about your day, you might have new insights and ideas.
 Keep a notebook handy (or record a voice memo on your phone), and explore any new stories that have come up.

 Next, take your responses to a document and start shaping out your About page.
 Filter out the relevant answers to your readers, and if you’re not sure, ask a former client or someone who knows your business well.

-Intuitive Writing Tip: Save any chunks of copy you remove from your about page for blog or social media content.
+Intuitive Writing Tip: Save any chunks of copy you remove from your About Page for blog or social media content.
 Always be repurposing!

 With your brainstorm ready, you can take the highlights and consider what pieces of your story apply to your audience and how that relates to how you help clients in your business.
-Take them on a journey through your AHA moments, especially if you used to be your target clients.
+Take them on a journey through your AHA moments, especially if you used to be one of your target clients.

 Getting stuck writing about yourself?

-When it comes to writing about pages, I often see people get stuck because they think they have nothing to say.
+When it comes to writing About Pages, I often see people get stuck because they think they have nothing to say.
 Sometimes they have the opposite problem and think they must tell their entire life story.
 Others find it challenging to write about themselves.

 Here’s what I tell them: You only need to tell the stories relevant to how you came to do what you do today and why it matters to them.